What can we help you with?

 How are classes at ACA different from those in a public school?

 The primary difference lies in the fact that each teacher is a committed Christian who is free to teach every subject from a Christian perspective.
 Another major difference is the high degree of personalized instruction.
-The small pupil-teacher ratio (18 to 1), smaller class sizes (21 avg.) and emphasis on mastery learning enable teachers to adjust the program to meet the needs of each student.
+The small pupil-to-teacher ratio, smaller class sizes and emphasis on mastery learning enable teachers to adjust the program to meet the needs of each student.
 The most important difference, however, is simply the presence of Christ in the school.
 If Christ has made a difference in your life and home, then you will understand how He makes a difference in our school.

 How do you teach Mathematics from a Christian perspective?